 The semantics and data types used to represent alert type, alert priority, alert inactivation state and escalation and de-escalation of priority in the messages of this actor are based on IEC 60601-1-8 definitions.

-The Alert Reporter (AR) is responsible for receiving optional PCD-05 Report Alert Status transactions sent by the Alert Manager (AM).
-The PCD-05 transaction serves to inform the Alert Reporter (AR) as to alert notification recipients (who and/or communication device), delivery confirmation status, read receipt, and endpoint communication device operator responses.
+The Alert Reporter (AR) is responsible for receiving optional Report Alert Status [PCD-05] transactions sent by the Alert Manager (AM).
+The [PCD-05] transaction serves to inform the Alert Reporter (AR) as to alert notification recipients (who and/or communication device), delivery confirmation status, read receipt, and endpoint communication device operator responses.

-Receipt of PCD-05 Report Alert Status transactions shall at a minimum be logged.
-How the Alert Reporter (AR) responds to PCD-05 Report Alert Status transactions besides logging is beyond the scope of the ACM Profile.
+Receipt of Report Alert Status [PCD-05] transactions shall at a minimum be logged.
+How the Alert Reporter (AR) responds to Report Alert Status [PCD-05] transactions besides logging is beyond the scope of the ACM Profile.

 The Alert Reporter can optionally include WCM evidentiary data in the Report Alert [PCD-04] message.